FarmData2/FD2-School-Materials/05-Vue3/05-Vue3-Application.md

    - Hint: Setting the data value bound to a `select` input to an empty string `''` or to `null` causes no item to be selected.
 2. Rebuild the school module and reload the page to ensure that no crop is selected by default.
 3. Change the Vue data so that no harvest "Unit" is selected when the page is initially loaded.
-4. Rebuild the school module and reload the page to ensure that no unit is selected.
+4. Rebuild the school module and reload the page to ensure that no unit is selected by default.
 5. Commit the changes to your feature branch with a meaningful commit message.

 ## Hide Page Elements when no Crop is Selected